Discover the Latest in Health and Nutrition Research and How This Impacts Your Family’s Health

 Using Probiotic Smoothies and Juices to Increase Nutrient Intake that Supports Mitochondrial Health.

 Healing diets to address imbalances within the body often require eliminating certain foods for a period of time.
-You may even need to eliminate foods that are from mother nature and that are nutrient dense such as fruit and high sugar and starch vegetables.
-This change in diet is vital to restore optimal health but it may compromise key nutrients and minerals that we need for our mitochondrial health.
+You may even need to eliminate foods that are from mother nature that are nutrient-dense, such as fruit and high-sugar, starchy vegetables.
+This change in diet is vital to restoring optimal health but it also may compromise key nutrients and minerals that we need for our mitochondrial health.
 If you are worried about the restrictive diet you are on and don’t think you are consuming enough macro and micronutrients, why not add some good nutritious things in?
 In Kirsty’s presentation, you’ll discover how!

 Probiotic smoothies are a fantastic way to ensure that you are obtaining all the key nutrients and minerals for your mitochondria whilst on a healing diet.
-Fermenting nutrient dense drinks like smoothies ensure all the nutrition you need without the sugars you may need to eliminate temporarily such as glucose and the extra carbohydrates.
+Fermented nutrient-dense drinks like smoothies ensure all the nutrition you need without the sugars you may need to eliminate temporarily such as glucose and the extra carbohydrates.

 The best part is that they are delicious, easy to make and kids young and old love them.